 Many of us found Puttylike after struggling for years with our multipotentiality, though back then we didn’t know that’s what it was called.
 We just knew that society wanted us to stick to one path but that, no matter how hard we tried, we could never quite do that.

-At first being a scanner seems like a bad thing.
+At first being a multipotentialite seems like a bad thing.
 You flit from one career path to another, never feeling like you’re getting anywhere.
 You spend way too much money on “flash in the pan” hobbies.
 Your friends and family despair.
 And you lose your confidence because you feel like a flake.

 It’s probably not just your inability to stick to one interest that has you tearing your hair out.
 I bet if I asked you to, you could come up with a pretty long list of your flaws.
 But if you look hard enough and you want to see the positives just as much as you want to see the negatives, you’ll be able to find a flip side to any “flaw” that you have.